temporalio/documentation/kb/deadline-exceeded-troubleshooting.md

 Service logs can show which parts of the Cluster aren't working.

-Verify that the frontend is connected by opening the Web UI in your browser.
+Verify that the Frontend Service is connected by opening the Web UI in your browser.

 Check that the following are up and running with `tctl cluster` commands: